Hispanic Heritage Month: Food Businesses to Celebrate at the Farmers Market

 Must-try at the market: The seasonal vegetarian quesadilla.
 In the summer months, this includes squash blossoms and sautéed onions, topped with a Mexican crema and a spicy, homemade salsa roja.
 All this goodness is stuffed into tortillas that Olivia makes from scratch!

-Where to find them: Ferry Plaza Farmers Market on Tuesdays and Thursdays
+Where to find them: Ferry Plaza Farmers Market on Tuesdays and Thursdays.

 Norte 54

 Must-try at the market: Try Raquel’s seasonal conchas, novia, garibaldis, tres leches, and other treats using fruit from the farmers market.
-Don’t miss the chocolate-covered Poli Cake, named for berry farmer Poli at Yerena Farms!
+Don’t miss the chocolate-covered Poli Cake, named for berry farmer Poli at Yerena Farms.

-Where to find them: Ferry Plaza Farmers Market on Tuesdays, and Mission Community Market on Thursdays, or order online
+Where to find them: Mission Community Market on Thursdays, or order online.

 Nucha Empanadas